 “Dies without mercy” is not the eternal, second death of the lost.
 God cannot give “mercy” without people believing in Christ’s death for their sin.
 Note the reference to Hebrews 10:29 on this.
-If an Israelite rejected the Mosaic law in view of two or three witnesses, Scripture demanded that he was to be put to physical death.
+If an Israelite rejected the Mosaic law in view of two or three witnesses, Scripture demanded he be put to physical death.

-The thrust of this verse is that the Mosaic law demanded the physical death of those who violate Scripture.
+The thrust of this verse is that the Mosaic law demanded the physical death of those who violated Scripture.
 The cause ranged from picking up sticks on the Sabbath day to idolatry and murder.
 The issue in the Pentateuch was not salvation but despising God’s Word.

 Christians will lose reward at the Judgment Seat of Christ for tampering with truth.